What is the coronavirus?

 What is social distancing?

-I am feeling overwhelmed/scared/stressed about the coronavirus.
+I am feeling stressed out about the coronavirus.
 What can I do?

-If you, or someone you care about, are feeling overwhelmed with emotions like sadness, depression, or anxiety, call:
+If you or someone you care about has feelings of sadness, depression, or anxiety, call:

 If you feel like you want to harm yourself or others, call 911.

-Call your primary care provider if stress gets in the way of your daily activities for several days in a row.
+Call your PCP if stress gets in the way of your daily activities for many days in a row.